bartoszlenar/Validot/docs/DOCUMENTATION.md

 | `Forbidden` | `Global.Forbidden` | - |
 | reference loop | `Global.ReferenceLoop` | - |

-- [Reference loop](#reference-loop) error is a special case, it doesn't have the dedicated fluent api command and is related with the existance of [reference loop](#reference-loop).
+- [Reference loop](#reference-loop) error is a special case, it doesn't have the dedicated fluent api command and is related to the existence of [reference loop](#reference-loop).

 ### Bool rules